-Membrane sweep is a method used by health care practitioners to naturally and gently trigger labor in a normal, full-term pregnancy.
+Membrane sweep is a method health care practitioners use to naturally and "gently" trigger labor in a normal, full-term pregnancy.
 I had it during both of my pregnancies, and both times I was in labor a few blissfully short days later.
-If you’re not sure what the process entails or whether it’s safe, we have the rundown on what you need to know about this technique and whether it’s right for you.
+If you're not sure what the process entails or if it's safe, keep reading for a full rundown of this technique and whether it's right for you.

 What happens during a membrane sweep?